 Just as you would proof-read content in your native language, you want to do the same in a translated language.
 Chinese proof-readers have a sound understanding of Chinese grammar and culture, formal versus informal phrases, and the appropriate context for Chinese idioms.

-Even if you have staff member, who is willing to translate your menu, send it to proofreaders to check and polish it!
+Even if you have staff member, who is willing to translate menu for you, send it to proofreaders to check and polish it!
 Not everyone who speaks the language is good with words and familiar with the culinary terms of foreign countries.

 Unlike Google Translator, translation and proof-reading services can be bound by a confidentiality agreement.
 This should assure you that any confidential information you need translated remains private.
 In addition, a proof-reader can help format your information so that everything flows smoothly.
 They also tend to have a more professional approach, meaning they know when a document is ready to be delivered to a client and ready for the public to read.